ruhulaminparvez/chooseMart/README.md

+# chooseMart

-# chooseMart - High-Functionality E-commerce Backend using Django & AWS
+## High-Functionality E-commerce Backend using Django & AWS:
 This project is a comprehensive e-commerce backend system developed using Django and deployed on AWS Elastic Beanstalk.
 It features robust functionality for handling products, carts, and user interactions, while ensuring secure and scalable operations. 🛒

 ## Key Features:
 - **Custom User Model** with token-based login and account activation.